jsanchezsalcedo/projectManagerForMaya/README.md

 # Project Manager v1.0.0
-Tested in Maya 2018
+  <i>Tested in Maya 2018</i>

   I started this project from the previously tool I have share AMN, same idea different software, how to manage your files in a easy way.

   To work with this tool, you need to have in mind that only works with the same folder hierarchy I use to.

   Firstly, yo need to redirect my rootDir with yours, line 20 (rootDir = 'Your projects root'), then, you need to have in mind the next folder hierarchy:

     --+ rootDir (D:\Projects))
       |